Supermagnum/writeup/README.md

 Separate power supply (3.0-5.5V) is supplied to VDD_B, while VDD_A remains at 3.3V.
 VDD_B voltage is connected to a twisted pair of the Ethernet cable and sent to the slave nodes.

-24 V DC power for the motors by coax cable ( Up to 10A 60 Vdc, 1.8 MHz to  470 MHz ):
+12V or 24 V DC power for the motors by coax cable ( Up to 10A 60 Vdc, 1.8 MHz to  470 MHz ):
 https://github.com/Supermagnum/Mjollnir.

 Ferrites should be mix 51 or 61 ( European 4C65 ).